How to Visualize Your Pieces

 Agustín Barrios Mangoré

 NEW PUBLICATION!
 I finally published a study score of Agustín Barrios Mangoré’s tremolo masterpiece Un Sueño en la Floresta.
 I love a compact score!
 I’ve reduced what editors usually publish in editions of 12+ pages to 4.
 It is easier to see structure, to manage page turns, and to mark sections for work.
 There are detailed fingerings for the left hand, optional fingerings, and smaller indications about barring and guide fingers.
 I have found that these fingerings work best for me and my students.
-This edition is available through the Six String Journal Payhip store and is 50% off for the remainder of July!
+This edition is available through the Six String Journal Payhip store.

 More products related to tremolo technique: